 The Lutheran Church—Missouri Synod accepts the Holy Scriptures as the inspired and inerrant Word of God, and subscribes unconditionally to all the symbolical books of the Evangelical Lutheran Church as a true and unadulterated statement and exposition of the Word of God.

 We accept the Lutheran Confessions as articulated in the Book of Concord of 1580 because they are drawn from the Word of God and on that account regard their doctrinal content as a true and binding exposition of Holy Scripture and as authoritative for all pastors, congregations and other rostered church workers of The Lutheran Church—Missouri Synod.

 For Further Information

-You can learn much more about our doctrine and beliefs by visiting the Frequently Asked Questions page at the Lutheran Church- Missouri Synod website.
+You can learn much more about our doctrine, teaching, and beliefs by visiting the Frequently Asked Questions page at the Lutheran Church- Missouri Synod website.